-Since the introduction of the Fairwork Act the industrial relations landscape in Australia has changed dramatically, with many large and small scale organisations executive teams struggling to understand its full implications.
-Get it wrong and a company can face uncapped liabilities totaling hundreds of thousands of dollars…think about Adverse Action, OH&S and Common Law claims.
+Since the introduction of the Fairwork Act, the industrial relations landscape in Australia has changed dramatically, with many large and small scale organisations executive teams struggling to understand its full implications.
+Get it wrong and a company can face uncapped liabilities totalling hundreds of thousands of dollars…think about Adverse Action, OH&S and Common Law claims.

 The redundancy/retrenchment process is often delegated to the human resources manager (and why not) who in many cases has not been through this process previously, and who most likely has little or no understanding/qualifications to properly manage the assignment from beginning to end.

 Consequently, an organisation can be unwittingly exposed to huge potential liabilities if something goes wrong (with the potential for this risk extending possibly for many weeks after the initial retrenchment has occurred).
 Imagine if Boards and shareholders really knew of these potential liabilities.
 Remember it is the employer who is enforcing these changes on their employees, so a duty of care certainly exists.
 Furthermore, by subjecting employees to this trauma it is incumbent on the terminating employer to provide timely counselling and support to all affected personnel.
 Failure to do so is indefensible, particularly in a legal (and moral) context.

 A well structured Outplacement program will manage and minimise most of these risks, initially focusing on counselling and support over the first 24 to 48 hour period after being informed of the retrenchment.
 Carefully designed processes that assist people and their families to cope with these sudden changes are all components of risk management on behalf of the employer.